2017 Miami Marlins season

 The 2017 Miami Marlins season was the 25th season for the Major League Baseball (MLB) Marlins franchise, all in the National League, and the sixth as the "Miami" Marlins.
 The Marlins played their home games at Marlins Park and hosted the 2017 MLB All-Star Game.
 The Marlins were managed by Don Mattingly in his second season as manager of the team.
-They finished the season 77–85 to finish in second place, 20 games behind the Washington Nationals, in the National League East Division.
+They finished the season 77–85 to finish in second place, 20 games behind the Washington Nationals, in the National League East.
 They failed to make the playoffs for the 14th consecutive season.

 The season marked the last season under Jeffrey Loria's ownership of the team as Loria agreed to sell the team to a group led by Derek Jeter for $1.2 billion.

 Regular season

 On June 3, Edinson Vólquez threw his first career no-hitter and the sixth in Marlins history, defeating the Arizona Diamondbacks, 3–0, at Marlins Park.
 Vólquez threw 98 pitches, struck out 10 and walked two batters (both of whom were both erased on double plays), facing the minimum number of batters.
 On June 14, outfielder Ichiro Suzuki singled for his 365th interleague hit, passing Derek Jeter to becoming the all-time leader in interleague hits.

-On June 25, Ichiro became the oldest player to start a game in center field since at least 1900, breaking the record previously held by Rickey Henderson.
-Ichiro singled twice on July 6 against the St. Louis Cardinals, bringing his hits total to 3,054 and surpassing Panamanian-born Rod Carew as the all-time leader in MLB hits among foreign-born players.
+On June 25, Suzuki became the oldest player to start a game in center field since at least 1900, breaking the record previously held by Rickey Henderson.
+Suzuki singled twice on July 6 against the St. Louis Cardinals, bringing his hits total to 3,054 and surpassing Panamanian-born Rod Carew as the all-time leader in MLB hits among foreign-born players.

 The Marlins hosted the 2017 MLB All-Star Game at Marlins Park.
 Right fielder Giancarlo Stanton (fourth time) and left fielder Marcell Ozuna (second) were selected to the National League team.
 At the time, Stanton led the NL with 26 home runs and batted .277/.360/.572.

 The Marlins' 22–10 win over the Texas Rangers on July 26 set a new franchise record for the most runs scored in a single game.

 While playing the San Francisco Giants on August 14, Stanton hit his 43rd home run, setting the Marlins franchise record for most home runs in a season, which passed Gary Sheffield's mark of 42 set in 1996.
 Stanton hit the home run versus Ty Blach and had homered in five consecutive games, setting another franchise record.
 In a duration of 35 games through August 15, Stanton advanced in a historic run, producing 23 home runs, including in six games in a row.
 Only Sammy Sosa (1998) and Barry Bonds (2001) had ever hit more in a 35-game span.